solidusio/solidus/guides/products_and_variants.md

----
-title: "Products"
-section: core
----

-## Overview
+# Products and Variants

 `Product` records track unique products within your store.
-These differ from [Variants](#variants), which track the unique variations of a product.
-For instance, a product that's a T-shirt would have variants denoting its different colors.
+Products differ from [Variants](#variants), which track the unique variations of a product.
+For instance, a product that is a T-shirt would have variants denoting its different colors.
 Together, Products and Variants describe what is for sale.

 Products have the following attributes:

 * `name`: short name for the product
 * `description`: The most elegant, poetic turn of phrase for describing your product's benefits and features to your site visitors
-* `permalink`: An SEO slug based on the product name that is placed into the URL for the product
+* `slug`: An SEO slug based on the product name that is placed into the URL for the product
 * `available_on`: The first date the product becomes available for sale online in your shop.
 If you don't set the `available_on` attribute, the product will not appear among your store's products for sale.
 * `deleted_at`: The date the product is no longer available for sale in the store
 * `meta_description`: A description targeted at search engines for search engine optimization (SEO)
 * `meta_keywords`: Several words and short phrases separated by commas, also targeted at search engines
+* `meta_title`: Title to put in HTML header's `<title>` tag.
+If left blank, the product name will be used.
+* `promotionable`: Determines whether or not promotions can apply to the product.
+Labeled "Promotable" in the admin interface.

 To understand how variants come to be, you must first understand option types and option values.